-My paintings are a reflection of an unheard voice...a yearning to express that which I typically don't reveal.
-I have struggled with OCD and migraines most of my life so I am always searching for the “lightness of being”...an ability to overcome fear and pain and transcend to a better place.
-Light vs darkness, fulfillment vs loss, contentment vs unrest are all important elements in my work.
+My paintings are a reflection of expressing that which I find difficult to vocalize.
+I have struggled with OCD and migraines most of my life so I am always searching for the “lightness of being”...of working to overcome fear and suffering and transcend to a more peaceful place.
+Pain vs healing, fulfillment vs loss, contentment vs unrest are all important elements in my work.

 I discovered art at a young age and went on to receive a Bachelor of Fine Arts in 1993.
 I occasionally rummage through a box of my childhood creations and enjoy the freedom and expression of that younger self.
 Over the years, I have been infuenced by artists such as Richard Diebenkorn, Nathan Olivera, Franz Klein, Joan Mitchell, Jean-Michel Basquiat and Cy Twombly to name a few.

 I work very intuitively and expressively to bring transparency to raw, authentic emotion.
 Painting with acrylics on both canvas and paper, I incorporate collage, paint pen, oil pencil, caran d'ache, and ink.
 Working layer upon layer, always listening to music, I often rotate the canvas until I'm happy with the progression.
 I make a point to let go of critical thinking, preferring to let my subconscious run the paintbrush.

 I love to hear what people see and feel when they look at my paintings.
 I also hope my work visually connects with and helps others who suffer from similar issues.